ksu-cis400-fall2025/lectureNotes-Fall2025/week09-oct20-24/wedOct22-notes.md

 	  public IEnumerable<SizeType> SizeOptions => _sizesByBreadChoice[CurrentBread];
 	  ```

-	  (Students should implement these using the dictionaries above.)
+	  (You should implement these using the dictionaries above.)

 	  ---
 - ## Using These Options in the Point of Sale